andyKlenzman/Lightbike_Embedded/README.md

 # Lightbike
 Project Overview
 Lightbike enhances bicycle visibility and aesthetics through motion-responsive LED patterns.
-The system employs motion-powered LEDs mounted on bike spokes, controlled by the EFR32MG24 MCU.
-Motion data is collected via the ICM20649 sensor, and LEDs are driven by WS2812s using SPI and level shifting.
+The system employs a ICM20649 accelerometer and gyroscope and an EFR32MG24 MCU mounted on both of a bike axises, with connect WS2812b LEDs wound through the spokes.
+Motion data is collected via the ICM20649 sensor, and LEDs are driven by using SPI.
+There are two buttons to power off the device and switch through various filter modes.

-## Features
-Motion-Responsive LED Patterns: LED patterns change based on motion detected by the ICM20649 sensor.
-Customizable LED Filters: Various filters can be applied to create different visual effects.
-Power Management: Controlled by toggling the system power based on flags.

-## Edit a filter
-Filters are initalized in state handlers

-## Conventions
-Log Modules: Use all uppercase for module names.

-Defines: Avoid abbreviations.

-Errors: Negative numbers indicate errors; 0 indicates success.

-## Deficiencies
-LED Filters Documentation: Detailed instructions for adding new LED filters are currently missing.

 ## Contact
 Author: Andy Klenzman